 so better test before you invest…

-I originally posted this idea on https://welovealgos.com/monthly-seasonality-and-weekday-effects/ Please see this article for further examples of date based patterns and the strategy codes. thank you!
+I originally posted this idea over here.
+Please see this article for further examples of date based patterns and the strategy codes. thank you!